-In general, one of the two RAM disk directories "/tmp" or "/var/log" should be used for tests during the development phase - if not anyway some parts of the Linux development system are integrated via NFS (see section 7.5.1).
+Table 7 lists up writable paths of the file system during runtime.
+Path "/home" comprises a flash disk that provides part of the on-board flash memory of the ECUcore-9263 as file system.
+This path is used to store all files modifiable and updatable by the user, e.g. configuration files, user programs that have been loaded onto the module.
+In general, one of the two RAM disk directories "/var/log" or "/tmp" should be used for tests during the development phase - if not anyway some parts of the Linux development system are integrated via NFS (see section 7.5.1).